What is Sing Out With Strings?

 ‘Sing Out with Strings Online’ presents a series of flexible, engaging and accessible resources for teachers and learners to enjoy at school or at home.

-With generous support from AIB, we have created this website which is completely free to access.
+With generous support from AIB and KKR, we have created and developed this website which is completely free to access.
 We want to offer every child the opportunity to learn music and to benefit from the expertise of ICO’s professional musicians.
 We hope teachers and students alike will be inspired by our site’s repertoire and ideas.

 What resources are available?